Brain-Battle/Brain-Battle-Documentation/README.md

 Protocols.h[82] WSS server started on 0.0.0.0:443
 Protocols.h[82] SRT server started on 0.0.0.0:9710
 ```
-Now the Monaserver is running locally, and the RTMP server is hosted on the default RTMP port `port 1935` as the fourth line shows
+Now the Monaserver is running locally, and the line `Protocols.h[82] RTMP server started on 0.0.0.0:1935` shows that
+the RTMP server is running at the default RTMP port 1935
 - **Remain the terminal** so that the server keep running
 #### The Second Instance of MonaServer
 - Copy the entire MonaServer folder (rename the copy if under same path)